Antikythera/SkriptJezici/README.md

 # Skript Jezici

-This repo holds all my work related to the subject "script languages" on my university.
+This repo holds all my work related to the subject "Scripting languages" at my university.

 The languages I will be working with:
 * ### Perl